-The standard response sensor (SO-100 series) is designed for use in soil/porous media.
-It has a much longer expected lifetime than the fast response sensor (SO-200 series), which is designed for use in flow through applications.
+The standard response sensor (SO-411) is designed for use in soil/porous media.
+It has a longer expected lifetime than the fast response sensor (SO-421), which is designed for use in flow through applications.

-Sensor model number and serial number are located on a label between the sensor and pigtail lead wires.
-If you need the manufacturing date of your sensor, please contact Apogee Instruments with the serial number of your sensor.
+A sensor's model number, serial number, and production date are located on a label between the sensor and pigtail lead wires.